 What To Wear

 Guys and girls: The more fitted, the better.
-Those drapy yoga tanks are cute, ladies.
+Those drapey yoga tanks are cute, ladies.
 And guys, we know you like your extra baggy gym shorts.
 But think what those feel like once they are soaked.
 Yeah, not so good.
 Wear fabric that is or closely related to the spandex family.
 When your clothes feel more like a second skin, you won’t even notice when they are wet, and you can focus more of your practice.
 The less physical distractions, the better.
 Of course, sports bras for ladies and going shirtless for men is completely yoga-approved.

 What To Bring

 Most studios these days have everything you would need for purchase.
 (I’m sure you know that, ClassPassers!)
 However, to save a little bit of money, bring your own generous-sized water bottle to fill up at the studio.
 Hot yoga studios will have mats and towels for rent that are specifically designed for hot yoga.
-If you have a yogitoes towel, great.
+If you have a Yogitoes towel, great.
 Bring it.
 If you don’t and you’ve never taken a class before, don’t buy one beforehand.
 They are very expensive, though worth it if you end up coming back frequently.
 Mats that are the least slippery are also the most expensive.
 Jade, Manduka and Liforme make amazing hot yoga mats; all of the others are going to get really slippery.
 Rent one from the studio, try it out and then buy one you like afterward.
-If you think about it, bring your own shower towel for afterwards and a small hand towel to wipe your face during class.
+If you think about it, bring your own shower towel for afterward and a small hand towel to wipe your face during class.
 Though don’t panic if you don’t remember these — all of the studios have them.

 When You Arrive